-This syndicated, mystery anthology series that initially aired during the 1954-1955 season was preceded by both a long-running radio series and a series of films.
+This syndicated, mystery anthology show aired during the 1954-1955 season.
+It followed both a long-running radio series and a series of films.

 Sponsored by Signal Oil, “The Whistler” began airing over the CBS West Coast radio network on May 16th, 1942 and continued until July 31st, 1955.
 During the summer of 1946 and again from 1947 to 1948 it aired nationwide.
 A dramatic mystery anthology series, the only recurring character in “The Whistler” was the narrator, voiced by a variety of actors over the years, including Bill Forman, Gale Gordon and Joseph Kearns.
 From 1944 to 1948 a series of eight films based on the radio series were produced by Columbia Pictures, many of which were directed by William Castle.
 Richard Dix starred in all but the eighth and final film (The Return of the Whistler) but played a different character in each one.